JuliaML/MLDataPattern.jl/docs/documentation/targets.rst

         be applied to each observation individually in order to extract or compute the target for that observation.

-   :param data: The object representing a data container.
+   :param data: The object representing a labeled data container.

    :param obsdim: \
         Optional.
 If it makes sense for the type of `data`, then